 - Controversies and Uncertainties in Science and Engineering (2 EC) discusses topics from philosophy of science and develops a critical perspective on science and technological development.

-- Cyborgs, Hybrids and Posthumans (2 EC) focuses on how technology influences and constitutes human nature and human existence and on how emerging technologies seem to blur the boundaries between humans and machines.
+- Cyborgs and other Human-Technology relations (2 EC) focuses on how technology influences and constitutes human nature and human existence and on how emerging technologies seem to blur the boundaries between humans and machines.

-- Technology, Ethics and Society (2 EC) focuses on how to assess the ethical and societal desirability of new and emerging technologies and how to analyze ethical controversies these raise.
+- Technology, Ethics and Society (2 EC) focuses on how to assess the ethical and societal desirability of new and emerging technologies and how to analyse ethical controversies these raise.

 In the Project ‘Philosophy of Technology Lab’ students analyse technologies developed by researchers at the University of Twente on the basis of insights gained in philosophy of science, human-technology relations, and ethics.
 They will also investigate how developments in science and technology may impact philosophical assumptions.

 In the Governance of Innovation and Socio-Technical Change module students learn about typical patterns in innovation processes, how innovations relate to social and technical change, and how policy and other societal actors may actively intervene in these processes.
 These questions are addressed from an interdisciplinary social science perspective combining insights from science and technology studies, policy studies and history.

 This module consists of three thematic components which build on each other.
 Furthermore students work on a project in which they apply the gained insights to a particular innovation or innovation field.